dabit3/full-stack-ethereum-marketplace-workshop/README.md

 Here, we will set a listing price that you want to be using.
 We will also, create a variable that we can use to store the owner of the contract.

-Add the following lines of code below the `marketItems` variable initialization:
+Add the following lines of code below the `_itemsSold` variable initialization:

 ```solidity
 address payable owner;